2002shubhi/movie-recommender-system/README.md

 ![image](https://user-images.githubusercontent.com/84243901/171042107-6815ee06-3a7d-4112-afbd-a74e0a85ac05.png)
 ![image](https://user-images.githubusercontent.com/84243901/171043309-2cec97a5-a012-4299-a83a-8810198db1c9.png)

 If the user chooses genre, the user is allowed to select however many genre they would want, using the multi-select drop-down menu of genres.
 Upon choosing these, the user can pick an IMDb score between 1-10 of the movies they would like to be recommended.
-Doing so, they are recommended n number of movies, by selecting n from a what streamlit function , based on knn algorithm along with the link to their IMDb pages.
+Doing so, they are recommended n number of movies, by selecting n from a streamlit function , based on knn algorithm along with the link to their IMDb pages.
 ![image](https://user-images.githubusercontent.com/84243901/171043411-384b1d26-1470-41e7-a56a-5b8bd478ea3e.png)